-- Theories, principles, and practices associated with higher education curricula and instruction, student support services, student learning, and student success. - > Principles and practices of enrollment management. - > Principles and practices of fiscal management, strategic, and facilities planning. - > Pertinent federal and state laws and regulatory provisions. - ➤ College accreditation procedures, practices, and standards. - > The development, implementation, and assessment of student learning and/or service area outcomes. - Principles and practices of technology and software use for databases, accounting, spreadsheets, and other business processes. - Budget development, administrative practices, and organizational and management practices as applied to the analysis and evaluation of projects, programs, policies, procedures, and operational needs. - Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - Principles and practices of grant funding, including techniques and methods of researching grant opportunities, identifying federal, state, private, and corporate grant funding organizations, securing and maintaining funding from external agencies, and complying with reporting requirements. - > Principles and practices of program administration, development, implementation, and evaluation. - Methods and techniques for the development of presentations, business correspondence, and information distribution; research and reporting methods, techniques, and procedures.
+- > Theories, principles, and practices associated with higher education curricula and instruction, student support services, student learning, and student success. - > Principles and practices of enrollment management. - > Principles and practices of fiscal management, strategic, and facilities planning. - > Pertinent federal and state laws and regulatory provisions. - > College accreditation procedures, practices, and standards. - > The development, implementation, and assessment of student learning and/or service area outcomes. - Principles and practices of technology and software use for databases, accounting, spreadsheets, and other business processes. - Budget development, administrative practices, and organizational and management practices as applied to the analysis and evaluation of projects, programs, policies, procedures, and operational needs. - Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures.

-- > Principles and procedures of record keeping. - > Modern office practices, methods, and computer equipment and applications. - > Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, students, and District staff, including individuals of various ages, socio-economic, and ethnic groups.
+- Principles and practices of grant funding, including techniques and methods of researching grant opportunities, identifying federal, state, private, and corporate grant funding organizations, securing and maintaining funding from external agencies, and complying with reporting requirements. - Principles and practices of developing, implementing, and evaluating Teacher Pathway programs and services. - > Federal and or state reporting and documentation requirements. - Methods and techniques for the development of presentations, business correspondence, and information distribution; research and reporting methods, techniques, and procedures. - Principles and procedures of record keeping. - > Modern office practices, methods, and computer equipment and applications. - > Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, students, and District staff, including individuals of various ages, socio-economic, and ethnic groups.